colobobo/library/README.md

   <a href="https://nodejs.org/">Node</a>
 </p>

-# Colobobo - Client
+# Colobobo - Library

 This repository is the library part of Colobobo project.
-The others parts :
+The other parts :
 - [Client](https://github.com/colobobo/client)
 - [Server](https://github.com/colobobo/server)